Artists. Performers. Teachers.

 Adjunct Professor of Piano, collaborative piano

-Since moving to St. Louis, Missouri (USA), Hironaka Bergt has been winner of the prestigious Artist Presentation Society Award and is an established soloist and chamber musician, frequently performing with the American Kantorei Orchestra, the Arianna String Quartet and members of the St. Louis Symphony Orchestra.
+Since moving to St. Louis, Missouri in 1997, Hironaka Bergt has been a winner of the prestigious Artist Presentation Society Award, and is an established soloist and chamber musician, frequently performing with the American Kantorei Orchestra, Arianna String Quartet, members of the St. Louis Symphony Orchestra, and Chamber Project Saint Louis.

 Caroline Hixson, piano